Baby “Nipple confusion” is one of those terms that health professionals and experienced moms throw around in intimidating fashion.

-But what is it exactly, why is it bad, and how can it be avoided?
+But what is nipple confusion exactly, why is it bad, and how can it be avoided?

 When your baby first latches on to breastfeed, a series of shorter sucks are needed to trigger your body’s let down and get milk flowing.
 Most bottle nipples, on the other hand, drip out liquid when tipped over.
 It’s much easier for babies to get liquid that way than when they’re breastfeeding, which leads to nipple preference.